AlgoMaster Logo

 Intuition

-The most straightforward way: for each index i, sum up all elements from 0 to i.
-This directly follows the definition of running sum without trying to be clever about it.
-For each position, start a fresh summation from the beginning of the array.
+For each index i, sum the elements from 0 to i.
+This follows the definition of running sum directly: every output position starts a fresh summation from the beginning of the array.
+It does redundant work, recomputing overlapping prefixes, but it is a correct baseline to improve on.

 Algorithm